Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code

-Just copy the repo and use git clone as like given
+Just copy the repo and use git clone as like given below.

 **Use your preferred IDE**